 A: Previously, universities and practice providers have each requested evaluations from students about their practice learning experience after their placement ended.
-The level of completion of these forms or surveys was variable and hence feedback on the student experience was inconsistent.
-By embedding the form within the ePAD the university can monitor and enhance completion and the same data is shared between universities and practice providers.
+The level of completion of these forms or surveys was variable and it meant the student could provide inconsistent information.
+By embedding the form within the ePAD the university can ensure the students complete the form and the same data is shared between universities and practice providers.